Where are they now? Manchester United’s 15 youngest PL debutants

 After two loan spells in Norway, Timm and fellow prospect Callum Flanagan were sentenced to 12 months in a young offenders’ institute for dangerous driving, with Flanagan sacked after hitting another car while racing his team-mate.

 Timm was released by United the following year in 2006 and retired from professional football in 2009 aged just 24 citing a lack of motivation.

-One of United’s current hot prospects, Garner made his one and only senior appearance to date as a late substitute in a 3-1 win at Crystal Palace in February 2019.
+One of United’s current hot prospects, Garner made his first-team debut as a late substitute in a 3-1 win at Crystal Palace in February 2019.

 After joining from Watford in 2000, Eagles was on the books at United for eight years, making 17 appearances in all competitions while also being sent on loan four times.

 The midfielder played Premier League football with Burnley and Bolton but has been without a club since leaving Oldham in January 2020.

 Back at United and now working as head of first-team development, Butt was apparently quite successful as a player at United, but we’re more interested in his time pretending to be David Beckham in Hong Kong.

 “Man Utd sold players that I would never sell, bought players that I would never buy.
 I would never sell Di Maria, Chicharito, Danny Welbeck.
 Never.
 No chance,” Jose Mourinho told the BBC in March 2017, underlining Welbeck’s status as an underrated player at Old Trafford.